Multi-currency features in PocketSmith

-Some people may feel restricted with the currency rates from our exchange rate provider or may want to use a custom currency symbol for their account.
+Some people may feel restricted with our exchange rate provider's currency rates or may want to use a custom currency symbol for their account.
 We intend on adding support for this in the future, however, for the moment the currencies and symbols available will be dictated by our exchange rate provider.

 - Support for two decimal places only

 PocketSmith is only able to display two decimal places for all currencies.
-This means that currencies that are meant to display with a different number of decimal places will all show with two decimal places.
-This will be a significant issue for currencies that have a lot of decimal places (e.g. Bitcoin) as they will be rounded to two decimal places.
+This means that currencies meant to display with a different number of decimal places will all show with two decimal places.
+This will be a significant issue for currencies with many decimal places (e.g. Bitcoin) as they will be rounded to two decimal places.